Sunday, February 11, 2018

 Mr. Sand and his friends Part I

-Come let Mr. Sand guide you through the life of a dune.
+Come, let Mr. Sand guide you through the life of a dune.
 Learn how to protect the sand dunes, Mr. Sand, and his friends who live with him.

 Once upon a time, about 250 million years ago, bedrock was formed.
-The hot molten rock formed granite and emerged as the Appalachian Mountains.
+The hot, molten rock formed granite and gave rise to the Appalachian Mountains.
 As the granite and other rocks eroded from the mountains, they formed grains of sand.
-This sand washed down to the Gulf of Mexico and was deposited onto beaches and dunes, which are now underwater.
+This sand washed down to the Gulf of Mexico and was deposited on beaches and dunes that are now underwater.

-Waves and currents washed Mr. Sand away from these old deposits.
-Mr. Sand and his friends moved up onto the beaches we see now.
+Waves and currents washed Mr. Sand away from these old deposits, and he and his friends moved onto the beaches we see now.

 The more Mr. Sand and his friends wash along the beach, the more they wear down.
 They become rounder and more uniform in size and texture.

-Away from the mainland, underwater mountains of sand grow grain by grain, becoming “offshore bars.”
-Some can grow so much they emerge above sea level and become “barrier islands.”
+Away from the mainland, underwater mountains of sand grow grain by grain, becoming "offshore bars."
+Some can grow so much that they emerge above sea level and become "barrier islands."

 Dry grains of sand are susceptible to wind, drifting until the wind speed drops.